Leaderboard

 Showing content with the highest reputation on 04/16/2024 in all areas

-1. As far as mounting the panels, the combiner box and, the interconnect wiring….
+As far as mounting the panels, the combiner box and, the interconnect wiring….
 I paid Oliver service to do that.
 I bought the Zamp panels from Oliver and since they know exactly where the aluminum plates are located in the outer roof, they mounted the panels as well.
 All other wiring and solar controls ScubaRx and I installed.
-I had to look the other way and bite down on a broken arrow when the first hole was drilled into my new camper but have since gotten over that trauma.
+I had to look the other way and bite down on a broken arrow when the first hole was drilled into my new camper but have since gotten over that trauma.8 points

 5 points

-6. As early as April, 2015 they were molding wire chases into the upper inside hull to run the wiring down between the hulls to the rear attic space.
+As early as April, 2015 they were molding wire chases into the upper inside hull to run the wiring down between the hulls to the rear attic space.
 I shot these photos on 04-29-2015.
 The above shot shows the rear of the hull.
 The upper attic door will be cut here.
 This photo shows where the wires would go through the outer hull and into the wiring chase toward the front of the trailer This photo shows where the wire chase starts.
 This photo is looking from the front towards the rear of the trailer.
 I don't know if these will help.
 At one time there were some little dimples in the top of the outer hull to show where that wire chase terminated.
-X marked the spot on the inner hull in photos #2 and #3.
+X marked the spot on the inner hull in photos #2 and #3.5 points

-7. For years our MaxxFan 7000K has made a high pitched chirping noise at lower speeds.
+For years our MaxxFan 7000K has made a high pitched chirping noise at lower speeds.
 I had been told that it was due to pulse width modulation speed control so I didn’t try to fix it.
 My wife can’t hear the noise but it really annoys me.
 I finally googled and found this video.
 I cleaned the brush dust out of the motor and now the fan is pretty quiet.
-Be aware that black dust will come out of the motor when it is disassembled so you might have someone hold something under the motor as you pull it apart.
+Be aware that black dust will come out of the motor when it is disassembled so you might have someone hold something under the motor as you pull it apart.4 points

 3 points